orb-lang/helm/doc/md/design/dramatis-personae.md

 And this gives us a much cleaner data flow\.
 Valiant returns a result, which Modeselektor gives to the ResultAgent\.
 On `:paint`, the Zones consult their
-windows: if something needs to be painted, it requests the relevant Lines, and does so\.
+windows: if something needs to be painted, it requests the relevant ResLines, and does so\.

 This makes painting completely optional: we could make `:paint` a no\-op, and have a separate event on the loop which inspects the Agents and sends any